-As a Bilingual Office Administration student, you will become eligible to start a full-time placement as of May 26, 2022, once you have passed all your courses.
-Placements are credited and may or may not be paid
+As a Bilingual Office Administration student, you will become eligible to start a full-time placement once you have passed all theory courses in the program.
+Placements are credited and may or may not be paid.

 The College facilitates your search for placement.
-Each year, the details of the process are addressed in the 'Orientation to the Workplace' course.
+The details of the process are addressed in the 'Orientation to the Workplace' course.

 The College has ensured that the program is on the Government of Canada's validated Post-Secondary CO-OP/Internship program.
 This allows federal departments to hire students registered in these programs.

 If you are an employer looking to hire a Bilingual Office Administration student, please contact us.